Eagleshot/GlacierCam/README.md

 ## General
 - [ ] Finish documentation + improve installation script
     * Add instruction: camera needs to be set to UTC time -> Should be done by installation script
-    * Add instruction: default camera state needs to be set to "on"
     * Add instruction: Only works with raspberry pi os bullseye
 - [ ] Update project website
 - [ ] Media articles